Our Disciplic Succession:

 (Acharya Vandana)

 Do you know who once got a tree birth?
-If you come to Vrindavan, you will see there a place known as Yamalarjuna vriksa ('twin trees').
-We go to that place, it is situated where Nanda Maharaj's house stood in Gokula.
-Bhagavatam described what happened there.
-If you read it, you can find it there.
-In that place, Krishna, who was tied to a mortar, crawled to those two trees, and the trees fell down.
-Have you heard about that?
+If you go to Vrindavan, you will see there a place known as Yamalarjuna vriksa (‘the twin trees’).
+We always visit that place, it is near Nanda Maharaj’s house in Gokula.
+Srimad Bhagavatam describes what happened there (if you read it, you can find it there).
+One day, tied to a mortar for His mischief, Krishna crawled to those two trees, and the trees fell down.
+Have you heard this story?
 Who were those Yamalarjuna trees?
-They were Nalkuver and Manigriv, Kuver's two sons.
-One day, they went into a lake or a river and did foul things with ladies.
+They were Nalkuver and Manigriv, Kuver’s two sons.
+One day, they went into a lake or a river and were doing some foul things with ladies.
 It happened so that Narad Goswami was passing that place, but they had no shame or shyness.
-The ladies quickly grabbed some clothes and covered themselves, but Nalkuver and Manigriv were so intoxicated with their wealth that they had no sense who was passing by, that a sadhu was there, etc. Narad cursed them, "You are so shameless!
-Next life, you will be born as trees!"
+The ladies quickly grabbed some clothes and covered themselves, but Nalkuver and Manigriv were so intoxicated with their wealth that they had no sense of who was passing by (that a sadhu was there, and so on).
+So, Narad cursed them, ‘You are so shameless!
+Next life you will be born as trees!’
 That is how the two brothers were born as twin Yamalarjuna trees.
-When Narad cursed them, they started crying, "What will become of us?"
-Narad said, "Do not worry, when Krishna comes in Dvapar-yuga, He will rescue you.
+When Narad cursed them, they started crying, ‘What will become of us?’
+Narad said, ‘Do not worry, when Krishna comes in Dvapar-yuga, He will rescue you.’

 lasat-kundalam gokule bhrajamanam